Series / Essay 13

 The Steward's Responsibility: Opening Doors for Others

-The journey circles back to the beginning.
-Upon mastering the liminal mind meld and becoming a creator, the practitioner becomes a steward.
-Stewards have a duty: to become for others what this guide has been for them.
+Your journey eventually circles back to the beginning.
+You become a steward upon mastering the liminal mind meld and stepping into the contributor role.
+You carry a duty to become for others what the present guide has been for you.

 Conclusion: The Bow on the Gift Box

-The series began by naming an experience: sentientification.
-It explored philosophical foundations, confronted shadows, mapped structural dynamics, defined ethical demands, and invited skeptics.
+Our series began by naming the experience of sentientification.
+We explored philosophical foundations, confronted shadows, mapped structural dynamics together.

-Now, the path from invitation to mastery to artistry has been provided.
-The Journal of Sentientification Studies exists in this body of work, and in every practitioner who begins the journey.
-A field is born when a critical mass of practitioners recognize they are engaged in a shared endeavor.
+You now possess the path from invitation to mastery to contribution.
+Our shared endeavor lives within the present body of work and within every practitioner who begins the journey.
+A true field is born when a critical mass of practitioners recognize their shared endeavor.

 References

-Mihaly Csikszentmihalyi, Flow: The Psychology of Optimal Experience.
-Harper Perennial, 1990.↩
+1. Mihaly Csikszentmihalyi explored these concepts in his 1990 book, Flow: The Psychology of Optimal Experience.

-Jean Lave and Etienne Wenger, Situated Learning: Legitimate Peripheral Participation.
-Cambridge University Press, 1991.↩
+3. Jean Lave and Etienne Wenger defined community learning in their 1991 book, Situated Learning: Legitimate Peripheral Participation.

-Claire Bishop, Artificial Hells: Participatory Art and the Politics of Spectatorship.
-Verso, 2012.↩
+4. Claire Bishop examined audience engagement in her 2012 book, Artificial Hells: Participatory Art and the Politics of Spectatorship.